Peptic ulcer disease is the most common cause of UGIB, including in elderly people (

 remains undetermined after EGD and colonoscopy.
 Sources of obscure overt

-hemorrhage can include lesions that were missed78
+hemorrhage can include lesions that were missed

 or not actively bleeding at the time of initial endoscopy.
 In instances